-The Gutter Cover is providing a civil war home with the best gutter protection from rain water ever in the 158 years history of their house.
+Gutter Cover Kansas City is providing a civil war home with the best gutter protection from rainwater ever in the 158 years history of their house.

 There is more local history around the Kansas City area then one might think.
 This was a home that we had the privilege of installing gutter protection on.
 Looking at it, you might think what a beautiful, older home.
 It has definitely been well taken care of for a circa 1860’s home.
 However what you might not know about this home, might surprise you.
 It’s not often you come across a home that survived the Civil War.
 As the story goes, during the war many homes were deliberately burned down in this area.Since the Kansas City area was, “Situated between pro and anti-slavery forces, the Kansas City area was ground zero for the Civil War in the West.
 Many of those battles took place as early as the 1850’s…”, stated Visit Kansas City.

 Fortunately, this home happened to survive and is now thriving beautifully.

 In addition, Rob Dodson is the estimator who helped provide the homeowners with the best protection from rain water the home has seen in 158 years.
 As a history major from Westminster College in Fulton, Missouri, Rob enjoyed learning about the history of this home and shared with them a special edition Civil War history book.As a result, it has helped them to learn more about their Civil War era home.